INDIVIDUAL AND GROUP BEHAVIOURS FOR INNOVATION

 The course will develop a robust, in-depth analysis of organisational behaviours and will stimulate critical discussions about them.

 The course material will consist of case studies, journal articles, and book chapters.
-Most of the material will be available online.
+All the materials are available online and/or through the University Library System.

 Mandatory readings